 Experiment with which nut butter you like the best: I love the tahini energy balls, but Chris loves the peanut butter energy balls.
 Either way, I hope they inspire you to think about snacking — and treating — in a new, inspiring, and energizing way.

-- Keep in the fridge for up to 2 weeks!
+- Hearty & Keep in the fridge for up to 2 weeks

-- Can be made with whatever nut butter you have on hand.
+- Versatile and can be made with whatever nut butter you have on hand

 And most importantly… they’re delicious and filling without being overwhelming!

-In fact, this afternoon I was lagging around three.
+In fact, this afternoon I was lagging around 3 o’clock.
 Hungry and tired, I grabbed two of these guys and within 20 minutes of eating them, my focus and energy had returned.
-Not only that, but I felt good about reaching for a healthy and good-for-me snack!
+It feels good to know I’m armed with healthy and good-for-me snacks!

 Popular Questions About Making Date Energy Balls: